 If you are a fan of the modern home design, Houseplans offers Plan #497-54 by FreeGreen.
 This home is nearly 2,300 square feet and is loaded with excellent amenities.
 The second-floor master suite features a separate deck space for a spot that helps you enjoy the outdoors while reading and enjoying some well-deserved “me time.”
 Downstairs, there are two bedrooms adjacent to the main floor bath, and you could also enjoy the long sweep that goes from the living area passing to the dining room, and consequently to the kitchen.

 While the exterior of this house offers no overhang, the present drawings include retractable awnings for all the windows.
+The best solar companies in Maryland studied the concept and according to them, houses with solar friendly designs will be favoured by the market of tomorrow.
 The flat roofs provide private deck spaces, and the one placed atop the master suite could be an ideal spot for solar power capture, making this a zero energy house.
 The rainwater routing plan can help you keep your deck gardens flourishing.

 If you’re looking to downsize or want to combine your home and your business space, consider the ZEP Garage-2 from Zero Energy Home Plans.
 This building has enough space to park two cars or host a workshop.
 The living area upstairs can be accessed by exterior stairs so that you can avoid disturbing the people inside the house.
 Plus, when organizing such events, you may use the attic storage space along the sides of the living area and the full bath with every needed facility.